-You have been awarded a deferred restricted stock unit award with respect Reference is made to shares (i) that certain Indenture, dated as of common stock of [●], 2024 (as amended, restated, amended and restated, supplemented or otherwise modified from time to time, the "Indenture"), by and among The RealReal, Inc., a Delaware corporation (the "Company"), pursuant the Guarantors from time to the terms and conditions of The RealReal, Inc. 2019 Equity Incentive Plan time party thereto (the "Plan Guarantors" and each, individually, a "Guarantor") and [●], as trustee and collateral agent for the Deferred Restricted Stock Unit Award Agreement (together with this Award Notice, Secured Parties (in such capacity, the "Notes Collateral Agent"), pursuant to which the Company issued \$[●] aggregate principal amount of 4.25%/8.75% PIK/Cash Senior Secured Notes due 2029 and (ii) the Security Agreement (as amended, restated, amended and restated, supplemented or otherwise modified from time to time, the "Notes Security Agreement").
-Copies, dated as of [●], 2024, made by the Company, as Pledgor, and the other Pledgors party thereto from time to time, in favor of the Plan and the Deferred Restricted Stock Unit Award Agreement are attached hereto.
-Notes Collateral Agent.
-Capitalized terms used but not otherwise defined herein shall have the meanings specified assigned to such terms in the Plan Notes Security Agreement.
+Reference is made to (i) that certain Indenture, dated as of [●], 2024 (as amended, restated, amended and restated, supplemented or otherwise modified from time to time, the "Indenture"), by and among The RealReal, Inc., a Delaware corporation (the "Company"), the Guarantors from time to time party thereto (the "Guarantors" and each, individually, a "Guarantor") and [●], as trustee and collateral agent for the Secured Parties (in such capacity, the "Notes Collateral Agent"), pursuant to which the Company issued \$[●] aggregate principal amount of 4.25%/8.75% PIK/Cash Senior Secured Notes due 2029 and (ii) the Security Agreement (as amended, restated, amended and restated, supplemented or otherwise modified from time to time, the "Notes Security Agreement"), dated as of [●], 2024, made by the Company, as Pledgor, and the other Pledgors party thereto from time to time, in favor of the Notes Collateral Agent.
+Capitalized terms used but not otherwise defined herein shall have the meanings assigned to such terms in the Notes Security Agreement.